-Students who are on Academic Warning and/or Academic Probation must meet with their advisor in Student Services to complete an Academic Plan.
+Students who are on Academic Warning and/or Academic Probation must meet with the Academic Success Counselor in Student Services to complete an Academic Plan.
 An Academic Plan is created to assist the student in achieving academic success and preventing Academic Suspension.
 Academic Plans are individualized but often include regular meetings with advisors, tutoring in the Learning Center, attendance at educational workshops and other tools that may be beneficial for student success.